openstack/python-openstackclient/doc/source/cli/command-objects/port.rst

     Desired IP and/or subnet for this port (name or ID): subnet=<subnet>,ip-address=<ip-address>
     (repeat option to set multiple fixed IP addresses)

+.. option:: --no-fixed-ip

+    No IP or subnet for this port

 .. option:: --device <device-id>